 All financial aid is refunded through the Business Office.
-Students' funds will first reduce applicable debt owed to College of the Redwoods.
-For funds in which a student is eligible to select to have the funds credited to them, prior to reducing their financial obligations to the College, the student must put this request in writing.
+Students' funds will usually reduce applicable debt owed to College of the Redwoods first.
+For funds in which a student is eligible to select to have the funds credited to them, prior to reducing their financial obligations to the College, the student must put this request in writing with the Business Office.
 Excess funds will be disbursed to the refund preference chosen by the student.
 Detailed disbursement information is provided to students with their award letter and is also available on our website.

-To view our third-party servicer contract for refund management with Bank Mobile, click here.
+To view our third-party servicer contract for refund management, click here.

 Pell Grant disbursements are normally made in two disbursements per semester.
 The first disbursement is 50% of the student's semester Pell Grant eligibility.
-This disbursement will take place the first week of the new semester.
+This disbursement will normally take place in the first week of the new semester.
 The other 50% of the Pell Grant will be disbursed mid-way through the semester if the student meets all eligibility requirements.
-Students are not eligible for payment for classes added after the financial aid 'freeze' date, after which no adjustments are made, up or down, for unit changes.
+The financial aid 'freeze' date is at the midpoint of the semester or the last census date (whichever is later), after which no adjustments are made, up or down, for unit changes.

-Disbursements may be delayed for summer, late start and/or other non-traditional class formats due to the manual processing required.
-Additional information regarding summer disbursements is made available on the website as available.
+Disbursements may be delayed for non-traditional class formats due to the manual processing required.
+Information regarding summer disbursements will be posted on the website when it is available.